Managing common land

 - they have considered other ways of stopping the activity and believe these would be unsuitable or unsuccessful

-- the unauthorised activity is causing damage to the public interest (eg the local environment and wildlife, public access rights or historical features)
+- the unauthorised activity is causing damage to the public interest (for example the local environment and wildlife, public access rights or historical features)

 Letting landowner rights